Reston, Virginia: Planning and zoning

 Reston's five village centers are included in the PRC area.
 Simon envisioned a total of seven village centers, but only five were developed.
 The village centers and the town center are an important part of Reston.
 Each village center, all of which (save North Point) predate the Reston Town Center, was intended to be a short walk from most homes and incorporate the daily retail and community service needs of residents.
 Moderately denser developments, such as apartments and townhouse clusters, as well as some single-family homes, encircle each center.
 The first to be built was the critically acclaimed Lake Anne, followed by (in chronological order) Hunters Woods, Tall Oaks, South Lakes, and North Point.
 By 2015, however, Tall Oaks had become defunct as a village center and was purchased by a local development firm, Tall Oaks Development Company, with the intent of rezoning the 7.6-acre parcel and converting it to residential housing.

+Reston generally follows "new urbanism" guidelines.
+The residential portion of the town was built with an extensive path system, and Fairfax County has constructed many sidewalks over the past decades.
+The downtown and original areas also incorporate mixed-use development, with more mixed-use development planned near Washington Metro stations.
+However, Reston differs from New Urbanism principles in several important ways.
+Many buildings in the PRC area are oriented away from main streets, and several major arteries lack complete sidewalk networks as a result of Fairfax County's control over Reston's transportation planning: until recently, the Fairfax County zoning code only required developers to build sidewalks in certain limited cases.
+The original inward orientation of the village centers was an intentional design element by Reston's early planners, who wished to avoid the commercial strip look that dominates many suburban developments.

-Reston Town Center District (RTCD)
+Reston Town Center District

 During Mobil's ownership period, the corporation worked with Fairfax County to create a new Town Center District to govern planning and design for existing and new development in the core Town Center area and to remove it from the oversight of Reston Association's Design Review Board.
 Review and comment of all RTCD development proposals is limited to members of the RTC District Association, which is overseen by the 9-member Board of Directors, 7 of whom represent commercial property owners.